gitpod-samples/template-dbt-bigquery/README.md

 # A dbt template on Gitpod

 This is a [dbt](https://www.getdbt.com/) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).
+The project is based on the famous [jaffle_shop example](https://github.com/dbt-labs/jaffle_shop/).

 ## Connecting to BigQuery